Concurrent Enrollment Program

-The Early Credit High School Program (ECHSP) offers seniors in high schools the chance to study college level courses and to receive college credit for their efforts.
+The Concurrent Enrollment Program at the University of Rhode Island offers students in high schools the chance to study college level courses and receive college credit for their efforts.
 Students benefit by the opportunity to address the challenges of college level curricula with their high school teachers in a familiar environment at fees substantially lower than on-campus courses.

 Animal industry's role in world and national economy; inheritance, growth, physiology, nutrition, and diseases of domestic animals and poultry; geographic distribution and marketing of animal products.

 Introduction to modern biotechnology in medical, pharmaceutical, forensic, agricultural, marine, and environmental applications.
 Consideration of ethical, environmental, health, and social issues.
 (Online)

 Applications, concepts, and skills relevant to information technology in the context of the modern business environment.
 Topics include word processing, spreadsheet, presentation, and internet software.

 Nature, philosophy, objectives, and scope of the American business system.
 Emphasis on the interrelations of the functional areas.